equinor/grid3d-maps/docs/config-hc.rst

 The ``zonation`` section
 ------------------------

-This section is optopnal (more text to come)
+This section is optional (more text to come)

 The ``mapsettings`` section